The Mayor has created the Young Londoners Fund to help London’s children and young adults make the most of our amazing city.

 Apply for Young London Inspired Multi-Year Grants

-Applications are now open for Young London Inspired Multi-Year Grants.
+Applications for Young London Inspired Multi-Year Grant closed at 12-noon on Monday 9 July.

-As part of the Mayor's Young Londoners Fund, we are offering grants totalling £500,000 to organisation who work with young people.
+As part of the Mayor's Young Londoners Fund, we are offering grants totaling £500,000 to organisations who work with young people.
 Grants of £10,000-£30,000 per year, for up to three years, are available for community groups, small charities and voluntary sector organisations to run projects which encourage young Londoners to volunteer or take part in social action.

 Apply for Stepping Stones